 The first TYPO3 based website I published in 2005.
 As soon as I got into version 3.8, they already published the next version.
 At that time I adapted my web pages after every sprint release.

 Nowadays I only work with Long Term Support (LTS) versions.
-Currently this is version 8.7.
-The upgrade to TYPO3 9.5 is ongoing.
+Currently this is version 9.5.

 Since I work with Open Source applications, the license fees are eliminated.

 As an example of a simple yet professional website, you can take this project.

 If interested, please send a mail to ResterLand WebAtelier.